aljorgevi/find-job-redux/README.md

 - the createdAt could be at right bottom in small letters.. to show where the job was added.
 - ADD A MESSAGE LIKE A MODAL WHEN THE USER LOGIN WITH TEST USER SAYING IS READ ONLY AND is not going be able to add jobs, etc
 - the fact you can choose between differents chart is not very clear, see can I can do about it. in the stats page, below monthly applications
+- ADD A MEANINFUL DESCRIPTION OF THE APP THE LANDING

 #### 24) HTTP Methods